Boeing B-52 Stratofortress: Upgrades

-The US Air Force Research Lab is investigating defensive laser weapons for the B-52.
+In 2017, the US Air Force Research Lab was investigating defensive laser weapons for the B-52.

+The US Air Force extended a 2020 solicitation called the B-52 Commercial Engine Replacement Program.
+Both General Electric and Rolls-Royce North America submitted proposals; GE with CF34-10 engines and Rolls-Royce with the Rolls-Royce F130.
+In September 2021, the F130 was selected.
+The F130 has 17000 lbf thrust, similar to the existing B-52 engines (Pratt & Whitney TF33).
+The USAF intends to purchase 650 engines (608 direct replacements, 42 spares) for its fleet of 75 B-52H aircraft in a $2.6 billion deal; upgraded aircraft is slated to be redesignated B-52J.

+In July 2026, a US Government Accountability Office (GAO) report said that the "Commercial Engine Replacement Program" was running $3 billion over budget due to cost overruns and delays.
+The GAO criticised the Air Force for not using modern digital engineering methods to keep the program on track.

 The B-52 is due to receive a range of upgrades alongside a planned engine retrofit.
 These upgrades aim to modernize the sensors and displays of the B-52.
-They include the new variant of the AN/APG-79 Active electronically scanned array radar designated the AN/APQ-188, replacing older mechanically scanned arrays, the streamlining of the nose and deletion of blisters housing the forward-looking infrared/electro-optical viewing system.
-In October 2022 Boeing released new images of what the upgrade would look like.
-The upgrades will also include improved communication systems, new pylons, new cockpit displays and the deletion of one crew station.
+They include the new variant of the AN/APG-79 active electronically scanned array radar designated the AN/APQ-188, replacing older mechanically scanned arrays, the streamlining of the nose, and the deletion of blisters housing the forward-looking infrared/electro-optical viewing system.
+In October 2022, Boeing released new images of what the upgrade would look like.
+The upgrades will also include improved communication systems, new pylons, new cockpit displays, and the deletion of one crew station.
 The changes will carry the designation B-52J.
 The B-52J is scheduled to reach Initial operational capability in 2033.